keep-gooing/jv-online-book-store/README.md

 ## Project Overview

-The **Readly** is a full-featured application for purchasing books online.
+**Readly** is a full-featured application for purchasing books online.
 It addresses the challenges of finding and purchasing books by offering a user-friendly interface for both customers and administrators.
 Users can browse books, search them by category, add them to the shopping cart, and place orders, while administrators manage the catalog of available books.